Silobreaker/MaltegoDocumentation/index.md

 * Publisher and publication date - This line contains the document's original publisher as well as when the document was published.
 Clicking on this line will open a new tab to the original published source.
 * Document teaser - The first few lines from the document.

-### Document Evidence For Link (Including pastes)
+### Document Evidence for Link including Pastes
-> Any Silobreaker entity &rarr; Link to Evidence `silobreaker.Document`
+> Any Silobreaker entity &rarr; `silobreaker.Document`

-> Find document evidence for inbound link (including pastes)
+> Search Silobreaker for document evidence (pastes included) of the incoming link to the input entity

-This transform will return paste documents in addition to the other documents that would otherwise be retrieved with [Document Evidence For Link](#document-evidence-for-link).
+Similar to [Document Evidence For Link](#document-evidence-for-link), this transform will return documents found in Silobreaker as evidence to the relationship between the selected entity and its parent entity on the Maltego canvas.
+Pastes are to be included (if any are found) with the result set.

 ## Search Transforms